majacannavo/terrain-analysis/README.md

+# terrain-analysis
-This script automates a number of common steps of terrain analysis in QGIS.
+#### This script automates a number of common steps of terrain analysis in QGIS.

 Outputs:
 - Mosaicked and resampled (as necessary) DEM, saved to outputs folder